PrinsFrank/PrinsFrank.nl/_posts/2019-01-27-How-to-fix-our-time-system-pt2.md

 ## How to fix our time zones
 If you read [my previous article]({{ site.baseurl }}{% post_url 2019-01-20-How-to-fix-our-time-system %}) where i introduced Decimal Metric Time in Ticks you will know that i propose to divide days into a 1000 ticks.
 You should definitely read it if you haven’t, as my next point will make more sense.

 As a result of the division in a 1000 parts and removing the factor of 24, our current time zones will be broken.
 That’s not a problem, and in fact exactly what I envision.
 Why use time zones instead of one global time when we are as global of a civilization as we are now?
 As we’ve seen above this is not a novel idea at all, it is the Utopian view of Sandfor Fleming and many after him to only use global time.
-While he chose the term “Cosmopolitan Time”, he also coined other terms like “common”, “universal” “”non-local”, “uniform”, “aboslute”, “all-world” and “terrestrial” on page 28.
+While he chose the term “Cosmopolitan Time”, he also coined other terms like “common”, “universal” “”non-local”, “uniform”, “absolute”, “all-world” and “terrestrial” on page 28.

 Using one universal time does take some getting used to.
 Fleming worded this better than i can: